 Basic principles of taxation

-Federal and provincial taxes
+- Federal and provincial taxes

-In Canada, there are different categories of corporations that are taxed differently:
+How different kinds of corporations are taxed

 Peculiarities of taxation of international corporations